appcircleio/appcircle-docusaurus/docs/testing-distribution/create-or-select-a-distribution-profile.md

 ### Download Binary

-The binary artifact in the Testing Distribution profile can be downloaded by selecting the Download button from the actions menu.
+The binary file in the Testing Distribution profile can be downloaded by selecting the Download button from the actions menu.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/TD-Binary-Download.png' />